Things to Do in Boston

 Insider tip: Ferry schedules vary by season, so checking departure times in advance helps avoid long waits.

 Once on the islands, you can walk scenic trails, relax on beaches, explore historic fortifications, or enjoy panoramic views of the Boston skyline from across the harbor.
-Islands like Spectacle Island are especially popular for easy hiking and open green space, making this one of the most unique Boston experiences during spring and summer months.
+Islands like Spectacle Island are especially popular for easy hiking and open green space, making this one of the most unique Boston experiences during the spring and summer months.

 18. Visit Museums and Courtyards on the Harvard University Campus